Nomads and City Dwellers Institutions and Worldview

 The Law of Hospitality and Asylum

-Under the law of asylum any man who leaves or is expelled from his tribe, even for a serious offense, becomes what the Arabs call a dahil, or ‘jar’, ‘he who has come in’.
-The tribe tries to protect him, and even to avenge him if necessary.
-These customs are reflected in two Old Testament institutions, the gear (the same word as the Arabic jar) and the cities of refuge, and they are demonstrated in biblical stories.
-Abraham spared no expense when he was visited by the three ‘men’ at Mambre (Genesis 18:1-8), and Laban generously welcomed Abraham’s servant (Genesis 24:28-32).
+The Arabs consider a man who leaves or is expelled from his tribe, even for a serious offense, a dahil, or ‘jar’.
+This means ‘he who has come in’.
+According to the law of asylum, the tribe tries to protect him and even to avenge him if necessary.
+Two Old Testament institutions reflect these customs.
+One is the gear (the same word as the Arabic jar).
+The other is the cities of refuge.
+The Bible has examples of both institutions.
+Three ‘men’ visited Abraham at Mambre, and Abraham spared no expense to show them hospitality (Genesis 18:1-8).
+Also, Laban generously welcomed Abraham’s servant (Genesis 24:28-32).

 Mythology Among the Hebrews and its Historical Development